Shaitani Ilaaka: Plot

-Kanwaljit, whose only sister also became one of Lalbai's sacrifice victims, helps them in all ways, but is later killed by Lalbai.
-Even when baba goes to fight with Lalbai, she weakens his powers by harming his body with a poison and he succumbs to the attack.
+Kanwaljit, whose only sister also became one of Lalbai's sacrifice victims, helps them in all ways but is later killed by Lalbai.
+Even when Baba goes to fight with Lalbai, she weakens his powers by harming his body with poison, and he succumbs to the attack.
 Due to the chaos in the village, the townsfolk and few eve teasers realise that the girl who got married in the mandir must be offered to the devil in order to quieten him and stop all the carnage.
 The final confrontation occurs near the village square.
-People surround the mandir and after taking Anju hostage, tie her to a pillar, to be used as bait for Shaitan.
-As the growling Shaitan gleefully steps up to exact his vengeance, Deepak breaks free and attacks Shaitan.
+People surround the mandir, and after taking Anju hostage, tie her to a pillar to be used as bait for Shaitan.
+As the growling Shaitan gleefully steps up to exact his revenge, Deepak breaks free and attacks Shaitan.
 Shaitan fends him off with a powerful blow that pitches Deepak away.
 Deepak snatches a trishul (holy trident of Kali), which he finds at the altar.
-He discovers it repels Shaitan, and ultimately drives it into Shaitan.
+He discovers it repels Shaitan and ultimately drives it into Shaitan.
 The powers of Kali, channeled through the trishul, destroy Shaitan and bury him deep into the ground forever.
-The entire village is relieved by the devil's destruction and is blessed with Matarani's power for ever.
+The entire village is relieved by the devil's destruction and is blessed with Matarani's power forever.